-Locate the two 10K resistors just to the right of the GPS module.
-Solder them into place, being careful to avoid solder bridges and inspecting them as you go.
+Locate the 10K resistor (marked "103") located near the center of the GPS module.
+Carefully mount it, being careful to avoid solder bridges and inspecting the solder joints.

 Locate the 10 uF capacitor just to the right of the GPS module near the top, it's marked "10 uF".
 Solder it into place, being careful to avoid solder bridges and inspecting it as you go.